gilburns/Intuneomator/entra-app-setup.md

    - Optionally provide a description
    - Click **Add**

-3. Note the certificate thumbprint for reference
+3. Note the certificate thumbprint for reference (Should match what Intuneomator will also show)

 ### Option B: Using Client Secret